 Tips for Overwintering Citrus Trees

 As the weather and day length changes, so does the care that your citrus trees need.
-Because sometimes people can be caught out by this, we've put together our top 5 tips to remember for this season.
+Because sometimes people can be caught out by this, we've put together our top 5 tips to remember for the winter season.

 As the temperature drops water evaporates more slowly but also because your citrus tree is no longer putting on new growth, the amount of water your tree will need will be considerably less in the winter months.

 As always water heavily from the top of the pot and let the excess water drain away.
 Don't let your citrus tree stand in water and don't water again until the top of the soil starts to feel dry to the touch.

 In our Nursery we have gone from daily watering in summer, to twice weekly watering in autumn to once every 7-10 days at the moment.
 How quickly the top of the soil dries out for you will depend on the position and temperature you are keeping it in and even the size of the plant compared to its pot.

 We all love sunshine, citrus more than most.
 Remember most citrus prefer to be above at least 5C in the winter.
 That means the coolest but very lightest place you can find indoors.